How can I get my manuscript reviewed as quickly as possible?

 What else do I need to provide now that my paper is accepted?

 Once a manuscript is accepted, we require the final version of all editable source files (e.g. LaTeX), a pdf version, and all graphics files.
 These may be uploaded to the journal submission site using the “Manage additional files” button found on the page accessible through a hyperlink sent in the acceptance email.
-Payment of a publication fee will is also required at this time.
+Payment of an APC is also required at this time.

 Are there any style guidelines for Spora?

-Most of the style requirements are demonstrated in the template files.
-If you are using the LaTeX template, please note that the Spora document class requires the author and title information be coded a certain way.
+Most of the style requirements are demonstrated in the Spora LaTeX template.
+When using the LaTeX template, please note that the Spora document class requires the author and title information be coded a certain way.
 Also, note the following restrictions on citations and figures:

 - In-text citation should be numbered citations within square brackets (i.e., the standard/plain style in LaTeX) with the list of references in alphabetical order by surname of the first author.